kobylynskyi/graphql-java-codegen/CONTRIBUTING.md

    mvn clean install
    ```

-7. Make sure that `example` project is compiling and running.
+7. Make sure that `example` projects are compiling and running.